×

 Share the article

 Hodgkin lymphoma and non-Hodgkin lymphoma are easily confused due to their similar names.
-Though some distinctions may impact available treatments, they are malignancies that negatively impact and spread through the body’s lymphatic system.
+Though some distinctions may impact available treatments, both are malignancies that negatively impact and spread through the body’s lymphatic system.

 Lymphoma